k3113n/contemplate/README.md

 # contemplate
-A template Node server with a React frontend, built with concurrently
+A template node.js server with a Vite + React frontend, built with concurrently

 ## usage